services & Programs

 - Graduate students are eligible in most cases for co-ops

 - Students frequently start at higher salaries and higher levels of responsibility than do interns

 A field experience is a project-based experience where students apply what they have already learned to a specific project.

 NOTE: Not all employers define these terms separately.
 Some may see an internship, co-op or field experience as interchangeable.

 Research is the pursuit of new knowledge, or creative activity in an academic discipline with the goal of advancing that area’s boundaries.
 An integral component of all disciplines, research includes peer review and dissemination of the knowledge gained.

 Research brings to life what is in the textbooks, allowing students to take on projects that can place them at the center of new discoveries.
 Student-researcherswork closely with professionals, usually from their chosen career fields.

 Research encourages follow-through, and sharpens the deductive reasoning and communication (written and/or verbal) skills so many employers want.
 (Plus, research is fun!)

-Study Abroad provides information, resources and guidance to students planning to study abroad.
+Education Abroad provides information, resources and guidance to students planning to study abroad.
 Activities range from short-term summer or faculty-led study programs to semester- or year-long (exchange) programs in a host of countries.
 UT is a key-member institution of the University Studies Abroad Consortium, allowing UT to place students in more than twenty study abroad programs around the world.

 Service Learning projects/programs often bring together students, faculty and other campus partners to work in the community in a mutually rewarding partnership.
 Service learning is composed of three critical components: information, meaningful service and reflection.
 Service learning enriches the educational experience of students and promotes responsive citizenship; it cultivates and facilitates avenues for engaged faculty scholarship through specially-designed courses and community-based research; and it promotes a culture of civic engagement that improves the human condition and quality of life in the community.